Shubodh/shubodh.github.io/index.md

 Currently, I'm working with [Dr Charu Sharma](https://www.iiit.ac.in/people/faculty/Charusharma/) at [Machine Learning Lab](https://mll.iiit.ac.in/), IIIT Hyderabad.
 Previously, I was fortunate to be advised by [Prof Madhava Krishna](https://robotics.iiit.ac.in/) as an MS by Research student at [Robotics Research Center](https://robotics.iiit.ac.in/).
 I did my Bachelor's degree at Birla Institute of Technology & Science, Pilani ([BITS Pilani](https://www.bits-pilani.ac.in/)).

-Areas worked on: Foundation models for visual place recognition; LiDAR Image Pretraining for localization; Graph Variational Autoencoders for generation of molecules.
+Areas worked on: SLAM, Foundation models paradigms for place recognition, Graph Variational Autoencoders for generation of molecules.

 **Currently looking for PhD positions!** Please find my CV at top of this page.